 There are two camps when it comes to weightlifting straps.
-One is formed by the brainwashed bodybuilders who use straps for everything including opening doors and carrying groceries, while the other camp is the shelter of people who would rather cut their hands off than use straps for anything.
-They’re both wrong.
+One is formed by brainwashed bodybuilders who rely on straps to open doors and carry groceries whereas the other is the shelter of lifters who would rather sleep in the fridge than put on straps.
+Both sides are wrong.

-Straps Are Meant To Preserve Your Fingers, Forearms and Wrists
+Straps Are Designed To Preserve Your Fingers, Forearms, and Wrists

-The whole point of using straps is to allow the big muscles to accumulate more volume without being limited by forearm and finger strength.
-There are certain exercises that just cannot be trained with sufficient volume unless straps are used to cover for the weak link.
-A good example of similar exercise would the the Snatch done by Olympic weightlifters.
+There are certain exercises that cannot be trained with sufficient volume unless straps are implemented as a way to fix the weak link.
+A popular example would be the Olympic snatch.

-Straps should be used only for heavy pulling and to prevent injuries.
-It’s permissible to use straps for deadlifts, shrugs, power shrugs, trap bar deadlifts, Romanian deadlifts, Kroc rows, Snatches…etc.
+Straps are designed primarily for heavy pulls (e.g., deadlifts, shrugs, power shrugs, trap bar deadlifts, Romanian deadlifts, Kroc rows, snatches…etc.)

-If you are suffering from elbow tendonitis or general overuse of the forearms, straps can relief some of the stress.
-In that case using straps for exercises such as pull-ups makes sense while the injury is healing.
-Gradually, the use of straps has to be decreased in order to gain all the strength back.
+If you are suffering from elbow tendonitis or general overuse of the forearms, straps can reduce some of the stress.
+In a similar situation, adding straps for exercises like pull-ups makes sense at least while the injury is healing.

 Not really.
-You can make your own out of wide baggage straps or something similar.
-In the video below Mark Rippetoe explains how to do heavy power shrugs and at around 3:30 he presents you the straps he uses which are simple as it gets.
-Make sure to watch the video onwards in order to learn how to properly wrap the straps around the bar.
+You can make your own straps.
+In the video above, Mark Rippetoe explains how to do heavy power shrugs.
+At around 3:30, he showcases the straps that he uses which are simple as it gets.